ugfus1630/CXA81_esphome/README.md

     Mute
     Input select
     FW version / Protocol version / Error state
-    Raw RS232 string
+    Raw RS232 string for debug purposes

   CTRL BUS:
     Power ON and OFF
     Volume +
     Volume -

-RS232 commands have feedback to HA no matter you commanded from HA or with the genuine IR remote control.
-CTRL BUS have no feedback, just send the commans.
+RS232 commands have feedback to HA no matter you commanded from HA or with the IR remote control.
+CTRL BUS have no feedback, just sending the commands.
-Volume control is not possible on RS232 so ctrl bus used and I sniffed the volume commands from Cambridge streamer.
-The ctrl bus useing manchaster codes at 0-5V level and ESP GPIO is working on 3,3V so a level shifter will needed.
+Volume control is not possible over RS232 so ctrl bus used for Vol up and down.
+I sniffed the volume commands from Cambridge streamer and repoduced with ESP.
+The ctrl bus useing manchaster codes at 0-5V level but the ESP GPIO is working on 3,3V so a level shifter will be needed.

 Part list:
   ESP32 board